small-tech/auto-encrypt/README.md

 A complete [small technology](https://small-tech.org/about/#small-technology) tool for developing, testing, and deploying a secure static or dynamic personal web site or app with zero configuration.

-## Coverage
+## Tests and coverage

-__The tests are currently broken and in the process of being overhauled following some major development work.__
+This project aims for > 80% coverage.
+At a recent check, coverage was at 95.29% (statements), 82.69% (branch), 95.19% (functions), 95.68% (lines).

-(For the latest state, run `npm run coverage`)
+To see the current state of code coverage, run `npm run coverage`.

+For more details, please see the [developer documentation](https://github.com/small-tech/auto-encrypt/blob/master/developer-documentation.md#tests).

 ## A note on Linux and the security farce that is “privileged ports”